avarngeline/Department-project/README.md

 ![Image](https://github.com/user-attachments/assets/67f7124f-1471-4e28-b163-c436a865a2bb)

-- Air shipments have the highest number of Late Export Declarations (85 cases, 57.05%) compared to sea shipments (64 cases, 42.95%).
+- Air shipments have the highest number of Late Export Declarations (85 cases, 58%) compared to sea shipments (61 cases, 42%).
 - Since Air shipments have more delays, this suggests potential issues such as last-minute document processing, customs clearance delays, or tight shipping schedules.
-- Even though Sea shipments have fewer late declarations, they still contribute significantly (almost 43%), meaning there may be inefficiencies in sea freight scheduling or documentation as well."
+- Even though Sea shipments have fewer late declarations, they still contribute significantly (almost 42%), meaning there may be inefficiencies in sea freight scheduling or documentation as well."
 ### 2.4.
 Late Export Declarations by Leadtime
 ![Image](https://github.com/user-attachments/assets/4e9ff2ab-b2a1-4576-9720-249b25bd2306)

 - The majority of Late Export Declarations occur within short lead times (3 to 7 days), which corresponds to the lead time of air shipments.
 - 3-day lead time has the highest number (85 cases), followed by 7 days (22 cases) and 8 days (17 cases).
 - As the lead time increases beyond 10 days, the number of late declarations significantly decreases.

+Given that the majority of late export declarations occur in air shipments with a three-day lead time, particularly for MB Japan, it is critical to investigate the underlying causes.
+The following Root Cause Analysis will break down these issues to determine necessary corrective actions.

 ## 3. Root Cause Analysis
 ### 3.1.
 Fishbone Diagram